 Home Equity Line Of Credit (HELOC)

-Keep in mind that the interest rate and payment on the HELOC can change each month so your total mortgage payment can change.
-Also, the payment on the HELOC is an interest-only payment (you can pay more to bring down the principal).
+Remember that the interest rate and payment on the HELOC can change each month, so your total mortgage payment can vary from month to month.
+Also, the payment on the HELOC is an interest-only payment (you’ll need to pay more to bring down the principal).

 Home Equity Loan (HELOAN)